 A brain natriuretic peptide (BNP) blood test measures the levels of BNP in a person’s blood.
 Doctors use BNP tests to indicate how well the heart is pumping blood throughout the body.

-Read on to find out more about BNP and the levels of BNP that medical experts consider normal.
-We also outline the BNP test procedure and what the results can tell a person about their heart health.
+Read on to learn more about BNP and the levels of BNP that medical experts consider normal.
+We also outline the BNP test procedure and what the results mean for a person’s heart health.

 Other names for BNP or related tests include: